 What You Will Need To Cook Our Grilled Jalapeno Pineapple Spareribs:

 Fresh Jalapenos.
 I used seven (7) large jalapeno peppers and cut them using a mandoline.
-I like the taste of jalapeno peppers because they pair well with the sweetness of the pineapple and the au jour from the cooked spareribs.
+I like the taste of jalapeno peppers because they pair well with the sweetness of the pineapple and the au jus from the cooked spareribs.

 Grilled Jalapeno Pineapple Spareribs